-According to Wikipedia macro photography is taking photographs of small objects at larger than life-size.
-I tend to think of macro photography as shooting small objects in sharp focus at a size that fills the frame of the image.
+According to Wikipedia, macro photography is taking photographs of small objects at larger than life-size.
+I tend to think of macro photography as shooting small objects in sharp focus at a size that fills the frame with the subject.
 I suppose both are accurate.

 How I became interested in Macro Photography